-If you are new to green smoothies and a little “green phobic”, this raw vegan fruity green smoothie is a wonderful introduction into what I would consider the greatest boost to your health.
-Trust me, this raw vegan green smoothie recipe tastes just like a fruit smoothie.
+If you are new to green smoothies and a little “green phobic”, this fruity blend is a wonderful introduction into what I would consider the greatest boost to your health.
+Trust me, this raw recipe tastes just like a fruit smoothie.
 You would never know it contained handfuls of gorgeous green spinach.
-I choose raw baby spinach to make fruit smoothies for green smoothie newbies as it has such a mild flavour that is masked and hidden by fruits.
-This fruity green smoothie is a wonderful way for the whole family to sneak more greens into their bodies.
-If you want another great green smoothie idea to sneak greens into your kids try my vegan chocolate spinach shake.
+I choose raw baby spinach to make smoothies for green smoothie newbies as it has such a mild flavour that is masked and hidden by fruits.
+This blend is a wonderful way for the whole family to sneak more greens into their bodies.
+If you want another great green smoothie idea to sneak greens into your kids try my chocolate spinach shake.
 That was extremely popular with the mothers out there!

 Firstly, red grapes, that contain powerful antioxidants such as bioflavanoids, that can work as cancer preventives.
 Grapes also contain other powerful substances such as anthocyanins that help repair and protect DNA.
 I have also thrown in a whole peeled orange that contains the pith as well as the fibre.
 We all know oranges are well known for their vitamin C content, but oranges also contain other anti-cancer compounds such as limonene, which can stimulate cancer-killing immune cells (lymphocytes etc).

 To this, I have added a whole unpeeled apple that has been cored and quartered.
 That way you get the benefit of the fibre, as well as the pectin which can help with intestinal health.
 Apples are a wonderful addition to green smoothies because they are relatively inexpensive, come in all kinds of varieties, and are widely available all year round.
 Apples add a gorgeous sweetness to green smoothies, but they also contain many anti-oxidants and vitamins such as quercetin, which has been effective in protecting against some cancers.